HakonCMS/HakonCMS/readme.md

 ## Usage

-After the installation proccess you need to run:
+After the installation process you need to run:

 ```
 $ php hakon start